RufusJWB/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   PKIProtection ::= BIT STRING
 ~~~~

-The input to the calculation of PKIProtection is the DER encoding of
-the following data structure:
+The calculation of PKIProtection is performed on the following data structure:

 ~~~~ asn.1
   ProtectedPart ::= SEQUENCE {